Centralizer Rigidity near Elements of the Weyl Chamber Flow: Introduction

-The author would like to thank her advisor Amie Wilkinson for many useful discussions, guidance and thorough revision of this work.
-The author also thanks Disheng Xu, Danijela Damjanovi\'c and Kurt Vinhage for illuminating conversations, and thanks Aaron Brown and her advisor Jinxin Xue for many useful comments.
+The author would like to thank her advisor, Amie Wilkinson, for many useful discussions, guidance, and thorough revision of this work.
+The author also thanks Disheng Xu, Danijela Damjanović, Sven Sandfeldt and Kurt Vinhage for illuminating conversations, and thanks Aaron Brown and her advisor Jinxin Xue for many useful comments.
+The author thanks the anonymous referee for many helpful comments and suggestions that greatly improved the quality of this paper.